-Our principals, Chris and David, have been honored as Fellows of the Society for Environmental Graphic Design (SEGD) as pioneers in the field of Environmental Graphic Design (EGD).
-With over 30 years of experience, we have gained a reputation as leaders in the field.
-And we literally wrote the book on EGD: Chris Calori’s highly acclaimed Signage and Wayfinding Design: A Complete Guide to Creating Environmental Graphic Design Systems has become a permanent volume on the bookshelves of EGD professionals and educators around the globe.
+Chris and Dave have both been honored as Fellows in the Society for Environmental Graphic Design (SEGD).
+With a body of work that spans over 35 years, we’re honored to be considered leaders in the field.
+So we wrote the book.
+Literally.
+Chris Calori’s highly acclaimed Signage and Wayfinding Design, now in its second edition, has earned a permanent spot on the bookshelves of professionals and educators around the globe.

 Chris originated CVE‘s proprietary “Signage Pyramid” methodology for signage program design and management, and pioneered CVE‘s service of master planning signage programs for large-scale, phased-implementation sites.
 She leads the firm’s efforts on transportation-related projects and commercial and mixed-use developments.
 Chris has been recognized as one of the 25 most influential designers in the field of Environmental Graphic Design (EGD).

 Chris authored the acclaimed book Signage and Wayfinding Design: A Complete Guide to Creating Environmental Graphic Design Systems, published by John Wiley & Sons, Inc. Her writing has also appeared in numerous other publications.